solana-labs/solana/rfcs/rfc-002-consensus.md

 Leader selection is decided via a random seed.
 The process is as follows:

-1. Periodically at a specific `PoH count` select the `2/3+1` validation vote signatures
+1. Periodically at a specific `PoH count` select the first vote signatures that create a supermajority from the previous round.
 2. append them together
 3. hash the string for `N` counts via a similar process as PoH itself.
 4. The resulting hash is the random seed for `M` counts, where M > N

 ## Leader Ranking and Rotation

 Leader's transmit for a count of `T`.
 When `T` is reached all the validators should switch to the next ranked leader.
-To rank leaders, the top `2/3rds + M` nodes are shuffled with the using the above calculated random seed.
+To rank leaders, the supermajority + `M` nodes are shuffled with the using the above calculated random seed.

-TBD: define a ranking for critical partitions without a node from `2/3rds + M` set.
+TBD: define a ranking for critical partitions without a node from supermajority + `M` set.

 ## Partition selection